 FOOD AID REFORM WILL HELP MITIGATE THE LOSS OF 1.4 MILLION EMERGENCY BENEFICIARIES DUE TO THE ELIMINATION OF MARAD REIMBURSEMENTS.

-KEY REFORMS IN THE 2014 FARM BILL AND FUNDING IN THE CONSOLIDATED APPROPRIATIONS ACT OF 2014 WILL ALLOW THE U.S. TO REACH 800,000 MORE PEOPLE PER YEAR MAINLY IN DEVELOPMENT PROGRAMS.
+KEY REFORMS IN THE 2014 FARM BILL AND FUNDING WILL ALLOW THE U.S. TO REACH MORE PEOPLE PER YEAR.

-Increases in Section 202(e) funding from 13 to 20 percent will give USAID nearly $100 million more in cash flexibility to more effectively and efficiently implement Title II programs, primarily development programs.
-The Consolidated Appropriations Act, 2014 provides an additional $35 million for Section 202(e) for the same purpose.
-Emergency programs are typically one year and aim to save lives and reduce suffering in times of crisis.
-Development programs are typically 3-5 years and aim to build resilience and address chronic food insecurity.
+Increases in Section 202(e) funding from 13 to 20 percent give USAID nearly $100 million more in cash flexibility to more effectively and efficiently implement Title II programs, primarily development programs.
+Emergency programs typically last for one year and aim to save lives and reduce suffering in times of crisis.
+Development programs typically last for 3-5 years and aim to build resilience and address chronic food insecurity.

 Decreasing the use of monetization in development programs will increase efficiency by 25 percent.
 Expanded language, authorizing the use of Section 202(e) cash resources to enhance programming, will allow USAID to directly fund development programs rather than relying on monetization, making development programs more efficient and effective.
 Monetization, the resale of U.S. food abroad to fund development programs, results in an average loss of 25 percent on each dollar of monetized food aid.
 As a result of ongoing USAID efforts to improve efficiency, the additional savings possible by reducing monetization are small.
 Therefore, for simplicity, the calculation for the impact includes these savings in the overall 20-30 percent savings.

 Increased Flexibility related to additional Section 202(e) funding will improve efficiency by 20-30 percent and expand innovation in our development programs while allowing for modest use of flexible emergency interventions.
-The potential efficiency gains as a result of the increased Section 202(e) funding and flexibility in the 2014 Farm Bill range from $20-$30 million, allowing about 600,000 additional beneficiaries, mainly in development programs.
-The efficiency gains on the Consolidated Appropriations Act, 2014 range from $7-11 million, allowing about 200,000 additional beneficiaries.
+The potential efficiency gains as a result of the increased Section 202(e) funding and flexibility in the Agricultural Act of 2014 range from $20-$30 million, allowing about 600,000 additional beneficiaries, mainly in development programs.
 New Section 202(e) funding will also be used for modest amounts of cash-based emergency interventions.